 Course Automated Backups – This report is a detailed log of the all scheduled course backups, the time it took to create them, their status and the scheduled time for the next scheduled automated backup.
 It also includes details such as the name of the particular course, and the date, hour and minute when each step is performed.
 This log is most useful when troubleshooting backup errors.

 Need More from Moodle Reporting Capabilities?

 While Moodle LMS Reporting provides administrators and teachers with useful information, many find difficulties in the following areas:

-Lambda Zoola for Moodle addresses these issues and will to provide users with access to the following information (and more!) in an executive dashboard fashion with drill-down and drill-through capabilities:
+Zoola Reporting for Moodle addresses these issues and will to provide users with access to the following information (and more!) in an executive dashboard fashion with drill-down and drill-through capabilities:

 Moodle’s Feedback module is not the same as its Survey module.
 With Moodle’s Feedback module, you can create your own questions, to conduct surveys.
 This is in contrast with Moodle’s Survey tool, where you have to choose from a list of pre-written questions (similar to Moodle Quiz).
 Moodle Feedback Activities are also ideal for course, trainer, or teacher evaluations, as you have the option of creating non-graded questions.

 Here are some of the most helpful features of the Moodle Feedback Module:

 You can manage when the survey will be available (i.e. x date to y date)

 You can select whether users can make multiple submissions (yes/no)